gnaudio/jabra-linux-samples/README.md

 # samples-linux
-Linux C++ sample code for integration with Jabra devices
+Linux C++ code samples for integration with Jabra devices.
+Please see https://developer.jabra.com/site/global/sdk/linux/index.gsp for more information about the Jabra SDK for Linux.